waikato-datamining/image-dataset-converter/plugins/metadata-from-name.md

 # metadata-from-name

-* accepts: idc.api.ImageData
+* accepts: seppl.AnyData
-* generates: idc.api.ImageClassificationData, idc.api.ImageSegmentationData, idc.api.ObjectDetectionData
+* generates: seppl.AnyData

 Extracts a sub-string from the image name and stores them in the meta-data.